VoltCruelerz/OwlMarble-Magic/classes/ranger/Ranger.md

 Once consumed, the consumer can immediately reroll the saving throw for any single ongoing negative effect on it caused by a disease, poison, or curse.

-> **Ingestion**: A creature can use a Bonus Action to swallow a solution, or an incapacitated or willing creature can be force-fed a solution by the administering creature's Action.
+> **Ingestion**: A creature can use a Bonus Action to swallow a solution, or an incapacitated or willing creature can be administered a solution by the administering creature's Action.

 #### Tonic - 3 [New]